In the Berlin District of Charlottenburg, close to the River Spree, you find one of the most beautiful palaces in Berlin, Schloss Charlottenburg.

-Admission to the palace is €12 (students: €8), admission for the palace and the other buildings is €15 (students: €11).
+Admission to the palace is €12 (students: €8), and admission to the palace and the other buildings is €15 (students: €11).
 It's free for kids aged 6 and younger.

 A Small Summer Residence

-King Frederick I had spent a lot of money to be able to rise form elector to king.
-And he admired the lifestyle of the French King, Louis XIV, and the “Sun King”.
-So he spent on prestigious architecture, lavish festivities and such.
-His son, Frederick William I, the so-called soldier king, was pious, dutiful and avaricious.
-He only spent on maintenance, rented out parts of the park and gave away his mother’s theater for demolition – a school was built of the bricks.
+He only spent on maintenance, rented out parts of the park, and gave away his mother’s theater for demolition – a school was built from the bricks of the theater.
 He only used the building for some acts of state.